vilmibm/vilmibm/README.md

 this readme regenerates once a day with a new randomized sonnet cut up from a bunch of project gutenberg books.
 _please do let me know if it produces anything objectionable_

-## Sun 22 Nov 2020 03:45:01 PM PST
+## Mon 23 Nov 2020 03:45:01 PM PST

-    then you will, without a moments delay the window-curtain half hides me
-    most full, most exquisite
-    12 An ingenious method in use in some Welsh towns deserves notice

-    All the time of the burial he was
+    Bingley was good-looking and gentlemanlike
+    Yet, I'll not give my inward faith My honour's NAME to spare For, had she live one more day would he sign the paper

+    or whatever it was, might be the means of that manifest loss of blood The host himself brought my breakfast into the parlour is described in the romance as having been born in 1491 strengthen the Fire yet more

+    Adele brought her stool to my feet to throw the shutter open and let off that Martini-Henry Here comes Madam Mina
-    He's made a little frame
+    and no hotter, either a very little hotter
-    hands behind him, pipe in the corner of his mouth and even, in extreme cases

-    when I had asked to see the clergyman when he published a Prophetical Almanac
-    which apply equally to men and women
-    I know how much you dislike him

-    that if any thing should yet remain therein CINCINNATI, OHIO 133 134 SHADYSIDE
+    I knew now well enough where to find the monster I sought ample, and far-stretching highway which gave space for the ceremonies and the processions